Comprehensive Lymphoma Care

 • Age – Non-Hodgkin lymphoma can occur at any age, but getting older is a strong risk factor.
 Most cases occur in people over age 60.

-• Gender – The condition occurs more often in men than women, but certain subtypes are more common in women.
+• Gender – The condition occurs more often in men than women, but certain subtypes, such as primary mediastinal (central chest cavity) lymphoma and primary breast lymphoma, are more common in women.

 • Race, ethnicity and geography – In the U.S., white people are the most likely to develop non-Hodgkin lymphoma.
 And it’s more common in developed countries, with the U.S. and Europe having the highest rates.